PeterNaydenov/dt-toolbox/README.md

 ### 1.5.0 (2017-04-17)
 - [x] ExportAPI method 'cut' will cut out number of key elements;
-- [x] ExportAPI method 'file' will convert dt data to file format;
+- [x] ExportAPI method 'file' will convert dt data to a 'file' model;
 - [x] Fix: ExportAPI method 'map' could break the app if callback function does not return a string;